slot/factual-php-driver/README.md

 ## Setup

-1. Add your Factual key and secret to config.ini
-1. Require the file 'Factual.php'
+Add your Factual key and secret to config.ini, then require the file 'Factual.php'

     //setup
     require_once('Factual.php');